Boone - the Early Years

 Boone turns around to see the speaker is the woman delivering his meal, so he just nods his agreement before paying attention to the hot meal Olive ordered for him when she ordered her own.
 An hour after arriving in the town they’re on their way again.

 Minor Change in Plans

-After a two day break in Peoria, Illinois to rest and restock they get on the road again on September 11th, 1861.
-When they leave the town Boone is riding beside the lead wagon, and says, “In the newspaper they had a list of all the fighting over the last few months.
+After a two day break in Peoria, Illinois, to rest and restock they get on the road again on September 11th, 1861.
+When they leave the town Boone is riding beside the lead wagon and says, “In the newspaper they had a list of all of the fighting over the last few months.
 The military have fought seven battles in Missouri.
 I’m not sure where they relate to the trail west from Saint Louis, but it means armed troops are all over the state.
 There was also lots of reports of raiders for both sides hitting places in both Missouri and Kansas.
 I’m glad we decided to go well to the north of all that.
 As it is, we’ve seen a lot of shooting.”

 Nellie says, “I don’t know about that, Boone.
 But I do know these wagons are a lot more comfortable to ride in than any other wagon I’ve been in.
 I have to wonder how sore I’d be from spending all this time on the seat of a normal wagon.
 The cushions we made to sit on help, but the big help is the springs taking a lot of the small bumps out of the ride.”